hapax/hapax.github.io/assets/chance.md

 where the parameters $\ell, \omega, k$ are chosen to ensure the dice is statistically fair.
+It's difficult to directly check whether the dynamics of dice rolling really does obey our assumptions.
+But hopefully our proof-of-concept dice suggest that in games of chance, you really are dicing with chaos.

 <!-- Since this effective randomness can be described in a few lines,
 so it is highly compressible.